Hitler's Children (1943 film): Production

 Tim Holt was offered the lead role, but when it seemed that he would be unavailable, Kent Smith was assigned.
 However, Holt did play the lead role and Smith moved to a supporting role.

-Originally Hitler's Children was directed by Irving Reis, but he fought with producer Edward A. Golden and was replaced by Edward Dmytryk.
+Originally Hitler's Children was directed by Irving Reis, but he fought with producer Edward A. Golden early into filming and resigned.
+Dmytryk, who wrote that Reis "was rather headstrong and somewhat touchy," expected to receive an apology and be asked to return to the film, but RKO asked Dmytryk to take over.
+He agreed, provided he was given Reis' blessing, which happened.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther considered the melodrama to be "obvious, conventional" and noted: "Edward Dmytryk, who directed, has set the whole thing in an oratorical style and has given it the quality of a philippic rather than a credible story from life."

-Despite lukewarm critical reviews, Hitler's Children was a great financial success, earning RKO a profit of $1.21 million.
-It was the fourth-highest grossing film of the year and RKO's most successful film of the year.
+Despite lukewarm critical reviews, Hitler's Children was a great financial success, grossing $2,655,000 domestically and $700,000 foreign and earning RKO a profit of $1.21 million.
+It was also RKO's most successful film of the year.
 Dmytryk and writer Emmet Lavery were awarded $5,000 bonuses for their work.

 The film's great success led RKO to hire Dmytryk to direct other war films.
 He directed Back to Bataan, The Young Lions and the smash hit The Caine Mutiny.
 The last war film that he made was Anzio (1968).